Gov. Inslee extends statewide school closure order through end of school year.

 People with the above conditions shouldn't provide child care or visit child care facilities.

-Small childcare centers or in-home providers should consider closing if the owner/operator is at high risk for serious illness and can't be excluded to remain operational.
+Small childcare centers or in-home providers should consider closing if the owner or operator is at high risk for serious illness and can't be excluded to remain operational.

 Where can I find resources for teaching children proper handwashing?Visit our handwashing webpage to print fun activities and posters.